Are TAD Services’ workshops mandatory?

 - College of Health and Human Services

-Students who choose to file a hard copy in lieu of digital publication are required to submit two complete copies of their document on cotton-bond paper including a blank front and back sheet for binding and shelving in the libarary.
+Master's candidates who choose to file a hard copy thesis in lieu of digital publication are required to submit one complete copy of the thesis on cotton-bond paper including a blank front and back sheet for binding and shelving in the library.Doctoral candidates choosing this option must submit the full text PDF to ProQuest as the full text PDF is only freely available to on-campus computers, but the full text PDF will not appear as an open access document on OhioLINK.

-Publication delays are available if a student wishes to delay publication for purposes of submitting their work to journals or other publications, filing a patent or delay the release of sensitive information.
+Publication delays are available if a student wishes to delay publication for purposes of submitting their work to journals or other publications, filing a patent or delay the release of sensitive information, but want to enjoy the benefits of a searchable full-text record of their work.

 How long does it take for my document to appear on OhioLINK?